barumau/panlingue/eng/201_dunia_lexe.md

 Hartmut Traunmuller divided the world into four major cultural spheres in his article [A Universal Interlanguage: Some Basic Considerations](http://www.ling.su.se/staff/hartmut/UIL.pdf).
 The languages within a certain cultural sphere share words (loan words and translated loan words) and cultural concepts.
-The four major cultural spheres are:
+The four major cultural spheres are as follows.

-1. The Western (or the European) cultural sphere
+1. The Euro-American cultural sphere
     - This sphere covers all of Europe, Americas, Australia and various smaller regions.
     - Languages of the West have been influenced greatly by Greek and Latin and in modern times by French and English.
 2. The Afro-Asian (or the Islamic) cultural sphere